mvpoirier/Python/README.md

 # Python
-Python example code and projects.
+A selection of completed Python projects.